microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 # Binary caching troubleshooting guide

-This guide is intended for users that are running into issues with [binary caching](./binarycaching.md).
+This guide is intended for users experiencing issues with [binary caching](./binarycaching.md).

-## <a name="debug-output"></a>Set up vcpkg to print debugging information
+## <a name="debug-output"></a> Enable vcpkg debugging information
-In debug mode, vcpkg outputs additional information, such as the compiler version, which makes diagnosing binary caching issues easier.
+When in debug mode, vcpkg outputs additional information, helping users to diagnose binary caching problems.

 * [Classic mode](./classic-mode.md): add `--debug` to your command invocation.
 * CMake toolchain: add `-DVCPKG_INSTALL_OPTIONS="--debug"` in your CMake configure call or in your `CMakePresets.json` file.